natewatson999/udp-hub/README.md

 server.bind(666);
 ```

+### udpHub.createServer.ref()

+Sets this server to the default behavior: if this server is still open, then the script will continue running.

+### udpHub.createServer.unref()

+Sets the server so that if this server has the only sockets left running, then the script will end.
+Non-default, and not recommend.

 ### udpHub.createClient

 This function takes a message, information about it, sends it, and executes a callback for its response.
 The parameters are content, a buffer of the actual message; start, the beginning index of the buffer; size, the size of the datagram; port, the port the server is supposed to get the message on; address, the intended target "IP only"; callback, the procedure for dealing with the response, if one comes through; and hops, an optional parameter that specifies the number of IP hops allowed.
 The parameters of callback are the actual message, which can be treated as a string; info, which is a javascript object with the following attributes: address, family, port, and size; and err, a Javascript error Object.